pleasanthillsha/pleasanthillsha.github.io/index.md

 - Andrew Gearhart, Seat 4, 2025-2028, 2025 Secretary-Treasurer
 - Michele Aukerman, Seat 1, 2024-2027, 2025 Vice President
 - Tracy Haines, Seat 3, 2023-2026, 2025 Member
-- Linn Ripka, Seat 5, 2025-2028, 2025 Member
+- Currently Vacant, Seat 5, 2025-2028, 2025 Member

 ## Contact us

-We can always be reached via our USPS address or electronic mail/email (listed at the bottom of every page here and ever communication we send).
+We can always be reached via our USPS address or electronic mail/email (listed at the bottom of every page here and every communication we send).

+If you are trying to reach a Pleasant Hills community outside Pleasant Gap in Centre County, Pennsylvania, please contact the homeowners association for that local neighborhood.